mebubo/hashcode-utils/README.md

 Here, we first create an `ObjectReader<Point>` to be able to read `Point`s from the input.
 Then we use it to configure the root reader, because we need to read a list of points.

-- `fieldsAndVarsLine` tells the reader to map each element of the next line to a field of the created object.
+- `withVars` allows to read some tokens from the input and store them in variables before creating the object
-It also allows to save any value to a context variable using the `@` syntax.
-The variable can be used later to know how many elements we should read.
+- `createFromVar` creates an `ObjectReader` that instantiate a new object using variable values as constructor parameters

-- `addList` tells the reader to read the next bunch of lines as a list of elements:
+- `thenList` augments the existing reader so that it then reads a list of points and sets it on the created `Problem` object
   - `Problem::setPoints` provides a way to set the created list on the `Problem` object we're creating
-  - `"N"` gives the number of `Point`s we should read (in the form of a context variable that was set earlier)
+  - `"P"` gives the number of `Point`s we should read (in the form of a context variable that was set earlier)
   - `pointReader` provides a reader to use for each element of the list

 It might look over-complicated for a simple example like that, but when the input gets more complex, it can be pretty useful.
 There are plenty of other useful configurations to make the parsing easy and powerful.
-You may read more about them directly in HCParser's Javadoc.
+You may read more about them directly in HCReader's ObjectReader's Javadoc.

 ## HCSolver